xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
+name | string | Name of the inbox
-name | string | Name of the inbox teammate_ids | array (optional) | List of all the teammate ids who will have access to this inbox.
-If omitted, it will automatically select all the administrators in your company.
+team_id: `tim_55c8c149` | string (optional) | ID of the team in which to create the inbox (Defaults to the first team created) teammate_ids | array (optional) | List of all the teammate ids who will have access to this inbox.
+If omitted, it will automatically select all the team administrators.

 ## Get inbox
 ```shell